Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 (Only the highlighted line and a trailing comma on the preceding line need to be added.)

-:attr:`~pyramid.request.Request.authenticated_userid` will return ``None`` if the user is not authenticated, or a user id if the user is authenticated.
+The :meth:`pyramid.request.Request.authenticated_userid` will be ``None`` if the user is not authenticated, or a user id if the user is authenticated.

 Add a "Logout" link when logged in
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~